tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 Next, we introduce constraints to the above optimization procedure.
 Very often, typical constraints such as short-selling restrictions prevent analytical solutions for optimal portfolio weights (short-selling restrictions simply imply that negative weights are not allowed such that we require that $w_i \geq 0 \forall i$).
 However, numerical optimization allows computing the solutions to such constrained problems.
-For the purpose of mean-variance optimization, we rely on the `solve.QP()` function from the package `quadprog`.
+For the purpose of mean-variance optimization, we rely on the `solve.QP()` function from the package `quadprog`.\index{Optimization!Constrained}

 The function `solve.QP()` delivers numerical solutions to quadratic programming problems of the form
 $$\min(-\mu \omega + 1/2 \omega' \Sigma \omega) \text{ s.t. } A' \omega >= b_0.$$